osman245/notes/Frontend/JavaScript/JavaScript_Basics/JavaScript_Basics01_quickRunThrough_DOM.md

 - bookDiv.classList.add('add'), if you want to add a class(add) to the div(bookdiv) **you can declare the class and its properties in a stylesheet, and add them to any element.**
 - bookDiv.appendChild('insert element'); if you want to add a child into the parent (bookdiv) element
-- removeBtn.textContent = 'Remove'; if you want to add text content to the (removeBtn) element
+- removeBtn.textContent = 'Remove'; if you want to add text content to the (removeBtn) element -bookDiv.innerHtml = "iiii" ... innerHtml effects the text only , while textContent can effect the styling aswell

+copied from W3Schools

+The innerHTML property returns:
+The text content of the element, including all spacing and inner HTML tags.
+The innerText property returns:
+Just the text content of the element and all its children, without CSS hidden text spacing and tags, except <script> and <style> elements.
+The textContent property returns:
+The text content of the element and all descendaces, with spacing and CSS hidden text, but without tags.